shimanami and beyond: 5 castles & kyoto

 Can children join?
 Is there an age requirement?

+Group tours with Taste of Japan Bike Tours are designed for adults 18 and older.
+All guests must be 18 years old by the first day of all group tours.
 We welcome families and guests under the age of 18 on private tours.
 Private tours allow us to create and coordinate the best possible arrangements for a safe bike tour with our younger guests.

 What about inclement weather?

 Is gratuity included?
-Who do I tip?
+Whom do I tip?

 Should I enroll in trip protection and/or travel insurance?

 Yes.
-Please refer to “Personal Insurance Coverage” under our Resources page.
+Please refer to Personal Insurance Coverage on our Resources page.

 What about accident insurance and medical coverage?
 What if I get hurt?